ChainSafe/gossamer/cmd/gossamer/README.md

 #### State

-This service is a wrapper around an instance of [`chaindb`](https://github.com/ChainSafe/chaindb), a key-value database that is built on top of [BadgerDB](https://github.com/dgraph-io/badger) from [Dgraph](https://dgraph.io/).
+// TODO: update the `State` description to pebble db This service is a wrapper around an instance of [`chaindb`](https://github.com/ChainSafe/chaindb), a key-value database that is built on top of [BadgerDB](https://github.com/dgraph-io/badger) from [Dgraph](https://dgraph.io/).
 The state service provides storage capabilities for the other Gossamer services - each service is assigned a prefix that is added